hyperdefined/ToolStats/README.md

     <a href="https://patreon.com/hyperdefined"><img alt="patreon-singular" height="40" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/compact/donate/patreon-singular_vector.svg"></a>
 </p>

-ToolStats is a Paper plugin that display various stats about tools.
+ToolStats is a Paper plugin that displays various stats about tools.
 This plugin is inspired off of [GearStats](https://www.spigotmc.org/resources/gearstats.12960/).
 You can either track all statistics by default, or a use a token system to add statistics to tool/armor.
 You can configure how each statistic is shown on the item, or disable it!

 Here is everything it tracks:

 * Blocks mined (pickaxes, shovels, axes, hoes, shears).
-* Crops mined (hoes).
+* Crops harvested (hoes).
 * Player/mob kills (swords, axes, tridents, bows/crossbows, mace).
 * Ownership of items when crafted, looted (from chests/vaults/barrels), traded, spawned via creative, and caught from fishing.
 * Armor damage taken (shields too).